sam-ayo/file-naming/README.md

 # file-naming
-I faced the challenge of transforming numerous file names with various conventions (camel case, underscore, and Pascal case) into a consistent naming convention using hyphens.
+I experienced the challenge of transforming numerous file names with various conventions (camel case, underscore, and Pascal case) into a consistent naming convention using hyphens.